 Although the birth control pill is extremely effective and provides great benefit for most people, there are also side effects to consider that may not be as obvious as the ones mentioned above.
 Oral contraceptive pills can deplete the following nutrients:

-- Vitamin B2 (Riboflavin) – This B vitamin is very involved in cellular metabolism, energy production and growth.
+Vitamin B2 (Riboflavin) – This B vitamin is very involved in cellular metabolism, energy production and growth.
 It is important for carbohydrate, fat and protein metabolism.
 Additionally, vitamin B2 deficiency has been associated with headaches and migraines which are common symptoms of the birth control pill.

-- Vitamin B6 (Pyridoxine) – Involved in over 100 enzymatic reaction in the body, mainly in protein metabolism.
+Vitamin B6 (Pyridoxine) – Involved in over 100 enzymatic reaction in the body, mainly in protein metabolism.
 It is also necessary for the conversion of tryptophan to serotonin, which is a neurotransmitter that is important in regulating mood.
 Deficiency of vitamin B6 has been associated with blood clotting.

-- Vitamin C – Important for the synthesis of collagen and carnitine, and acts as an antioxidant against free radicals in the body.
+Important for the synthesis of collagen and carnitine, and acts as an antioxidant against free radicals in the body.
 Estrogen in the birth control pill has been shown to increase the rate of metabolism of vitamin C, therefore leading to increased loss through the urine.

-- Vitamin E – An antioxidant, protects cell membranes.
+An antioxidant, protects cell membranes.
 Upregulates prostacyclin, which acts as a vasodilator and inhibits platelet aggregation.
 Therefore, with a deficiency in vitamin E platelets can aggregate together more easily, leading to higher risk of blood clots.

-- Zinc – important for a healthy immune system, metabolism of genetic material, signal transduction, wound healing and reproductive function.
+Important for a healthy immune system, metabolism of genetic material, signal transduction, wound healing and reproductive function.
 OCP’s decrease zinc’s absorption or increase it’s excretion, leading to a deficiency.

 Oral contraceptive pills have also been associated with intestinal inflammation and an increased risk of inflammatory bowel disease, such as Crohn’s and Ulcerative Colitis.
 This risk is increased with a longer duration of OCP use, and decreases after stopping the pill.
 This mechanism is still fairly unclear, but it may be related to the effects of estrogen on the mucosal lining of the gastrointestinal tract, leading to a compromised intestinal barrier.
-This can lead to symptoms such as gas and bloating, but may also contribute to malabsorption of nutrients through the intestinal wall, leading to nutrient deficiencies.
+This can cause symptoms such as gas and bloating but may also contribute to malabsorption of nutrients through the intestinal wall, leading to nutrient deficiencies.

 Khalili, Hamed.
 “Risk of Inflammatory Bowel Disease with Oral Contraceptives and Menopausal Hormone Therapy: Current Evidence and Future Directions.”
 Drug Safety, vol. 39, no. 3, 2015, pp. 193–197.